Meghan Markle’s Handwriting Outshines Prince Harry’s On Royal Trip To Ireland

 Meghan Markle and Prince Harry are on a two-day royal tour and the new Duchess of Sussex has already impressed with her calligraphy skills, according to People Magazine.
-After the newlyweds touched down in Dublin, they visited the offices of Irish Prime Minister, Leo Varadkar.
+After the newlyweds touched down in Dublin, they visited the offices of Irish Prime Minister Leo Varadkar.
 After their meeting, Meghan had to remind Harry to sign the guestbook, People reports.

 “I never sign big enough,” Harry said after writing his name.